Conservative Investor's Guide to Picking Real Estate Investments: Part 1 - Portfolio Strategies

 Preserving principal and reducing risk with a deliberate portfolio-matching strategy.

-(Usual disclaimer: I'm just an investor expressing my personal opinions and not a financial advisor, attorney or accountant.
+(Usual disclaimer: I'm just an investor expressing my personal opinion and am not an attorney, accountant nor your financial advisor.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: To remove conflicts of interest that are rife on other sites, I/we do not accept ANY money from outside sponsors or platforms for ANYTHING.
 This includes but is not limited to: no money for postings, nor reviews, nor advertising, nor affiliate leads etc. Nor do I/we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.
 Info may contains errors so use at your own risk.
 See Code of Ethics for more info.)

 Numerous people have asked me how I pick the conservative deals in my portfolio.
 There are many ways to do due diligence, and I've come up with a process that I like for myself.
 My process is ruthless and starts with thousands of deals in my inbox each year.
 In the end, maybe 2 to 4 survive that I invest in.
 This series details exactly what I look at and why.
 I welcome the feedback of other conservative investors, and will add ideas I like to the articles.
 And aggressive investors should also find this helps them better appreciate and gauge the bigger risks they end up taking.
 (If you're a non-accredited investor, a lot of this info doesn't apply to you.
 Check out this non-accredited investor guide instead).